jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   <p align="center"><em>Deez Wukka Nuts</em></p>
 </p>

+**A large snake like character appears and starts to lunge at the party!
+More Next Time!**

 ### Things to Note!
 - Gotta call out opportunity attacks!
 - Call out reactions, if you see something hit it.
 For instance, you can ready an attack if you can't see (like in the pouring rain).
 If all of the sudden an enemy is appears in your line of sight you can perform that reaction.